 The Biology of Phorid Flies

-Other precise identifying features are nearly impossible to spot by eye, given the fly's miniscule size, but these insects are notorious for feeding on decaying organic material, especially the corpses of animals.
+Other precise identifying features are nearly impossible to spot by eye, given the fly's minuscule size, but these insects are notorious for feeding on decaying organic material, especially the corpses of animals.
 If small swarms of tiny flies appear at the same time as the suspicious odor of a decaying rodent, it is very likely you are seeing phorid flies.
-(This fly has also been known as the coffin fly, due to the fact that is was sometimes seen in human coffins in years past.)
+(This fly has also been known as the coffin fly because it was sometimes seen in human coffins in years past.)

 Egg-to-adult reproduction occurs in about 25 days.
 This fly may transmit disease-causing organisms, so it should be controlled when spotted.